-The aim of the campaign is to make talking about mental health issues as easy as talking about physical health issues.
+The aim of this campaign is to make talking about mental health issues as easy as talking about physical health issues.
 Talking more openly about mental health is important as it helps to reduce stigma and discrimination which if present, can result in people with mental health problems:

 - Becoming isolated from friends, family and colleagues.